lukaszsobek/shopping-cart/README.md

+A React/Redux Shopping Cart App with:
+- JavaScript, ES6, React, JSX, Redux, Jest

-clone the repo, and then:
+### Clone the repo, and then:

 - `npm start` - starts dev server with auto update and lint
 - `npm test` - starts tests with auto update
 - `npm build` - creates production build

-Currently implemented features:
+### Currently implemented features:
 - Can add item from predefined list to cart
-- Can set individual comment on item to add
+- Can set comment on item to add
 - Can edit item
 - Can delete singular item
 - Can clear whole cart
 - Can see cart summary below cart (net + gross)
-- Can see tax amounts separated by tax amount
+- Can see tax amounts separated by tax %

+### Tests available:
+- Application render
+- Actions

-Currently missing features:
+### Currently missing features:
-- Tests (only render is tested)
+- more tests (for reducers, store, components, utils)
 - Flowtype
 - Handling network problems (no-connection, slow connection etc.)